 Developer: Square Publisher: Square Released: 1987 Genre: Action

 Growing up whenever it was time to buy a new game it was cause for celebration.
-That’s a feeling any gamer can relate to unless you grew up rich, in which case I hate you.
+That is a feeling any gamer can relate to unless you grew up rich, in which case I hate you.
 When you are young any new game is awesome but as you get older you develop taste and become more discerning.
 I can tell you right from the start 3-D World Runner did not impress me.
 It was certainly different from anything I had seen before (Space Harrier entered my purview a year or two later) but its aesthetic and gameplay left something to be desired.
 I can appreciate it for the technical achievement it was in 1987 but can’t recommend it.

 3-D World Runner might seem like an anomaly in Square’s publishing history but in actuality it was par for the course.
 Before Final Fantasy they tried their hand at various genres such as racing with Rad Racer, whatever hell the King’s Knight is, and even dating sims with Nakayama Miho no Tokimeki High School.
 This kind of diversity in output would return with the PlayStation.
 Not all of their games were good but at least they tried.
 3-D World Runner has some interesting ideas but the execution falls flat.

-The 3-D in the title isn’t referring to the scrolling playing field but the optional 3d mode.
+The 3-D in the title is not referring to the scrolling playing field but the optional 3d mode.
 Like Rad Racer the game came with a pair of Red and Blue glasses to properly see the 3d effect.
 It wasn’t very convincing back then and is even cheesier now.
 That aside however the presentation is pretty stellar for a 1987 title.
 The scrolling is insanely fast and smooth and even better than the Famicom port of Space Harrier, which undoubtedly inspired this.
 Unfortunately 3-D World Runner does not have the art direction of Sega’s classic and comes across as a generic pastel colored fantasy land.
 The music is uniformly bad which comes as a surprise as Nobuo Uematsu generally turns in industry defining work.
 Here however the soundtrack consists of a few grating tunes that loop for the length of the game.

 At its core this is essentially a rail shooter that takes place on the ground.
 As much as I want to avoid the comparison to Space Harrier I cannot.
 Jack never stops moving but you can slow him down somewhat.
 Because of the constant forward momentum you can only move a little to the left or right.
 You begin with no weapons and in fact there are very few power-ups.
 Missiles allow you to fire projectiles while there is a shield to protect you from one hit.
 The rare heart gives an extra life while the even rarer atomic bomb grants invincibility.
 It sounds limiting but it puts the focus squarely on the platforming.